codemasterv/fPKG_Maker_GUI/README.md

 # Know Issues being worked on

-# Please place this application on the root of your drive to avoid path errors.
+# Please place this application on the root of a drive to avoid path errors.

 Currently this program has an issue with directory paths with spaces in the name.